 There are so many rewards when you sell your own house.
 You can very quickly save 5% or more of your home’s value just by not having to pay a commission to a Realtor.

 Sadly, only about 20% of homeowners feel up to the challenge of selling their own houses.
 Real estate agents may tell you that this is because of a lack of knowledge or expertise.
-The sobering reality is that realtors want you to stay uninformed and do not want you to learn how you can very easily sell your own house.
-They know it indeed is something homeowners can do, and they don’t necessarily want you to educate yourself about how to sell your own house.
+The sobering reality is that some realtors want you to stay uninformed and do not want you to learn how you can very quickly sell your own house.
+They know it indeed is something homeowners can do, and they don’t necessarily want you to educate yourself about how to sell your own home.

 Some of the advantages when you set out to sell your own house are as follows: